MoonHighway/ai-with-react-and-next-js/README.md

 ## Topics

+- Understanding AI in Node Projects
+- Choosing a LLM
 - Creating a React Project with Next.js
-- Choosing a LLM
 - Customizing Streaming Interfaces
 - Building Routes
 - Creating and Generating Components